John Oxley Monument

 Overview

-At the base of Mullaley Mountain beside the Black Stump Way (Mullaley to Tambar Springs and Coolah Road), the John Oxley Monument pays tribute to explorer Oxley's traversing the Gunnedah district and his naming of the Liverpool Plains - a vast area of black soil to the east and southeast of Mullaley.
+Nestled at the base of Mullaley Mountain along the scenic Black Stump Way—connecting Mullaley, Tambar Springs, and Coolah—the John Oxley Monument stands as a proud tribute to one of Australia's pioneering explorers.
+This historic landmark commemorates Oxley's journey through the Gunnedah district and his naming of the Liverpool Plains, a vast expanse of fertile black soil stretching east and southeast of Mullaley.

-On August 27, 1818, he and his party crossed Bowen's Rivulet (now Cox's Creek) approximately three kilometres southwest of where the monument is located and by mid-October they reached the mouth of the Hastings River and named Port Macquarie.
-They named the Liverpool Plains after the then Prime Minister of England (1770-1828) Robert Banks Jenkinson, 2nd Earl of Liverpool.
+On 27 August 1818, Oxley and his expedition crossed Bowen's Rivulet (now Cox's Creek), just three kilometres southwest of the monument's location.
+By mid-October, the party reached the mouth of the Hastings River, naming it Port Macquarie.
+The Liverpool Plains were named in honour of Robert Banks Jenkinson, 2nd Earl of Liverpool, Prime Minister of England from 1812 to 1827.

 Product List